daattali/beautiful-jekyll/_drafts/2016-08-05-move-vlan-to-a-different-vswitch.md

 published: false
 title: Move VLAN to a different vSwitch
 ---
-Recently after we had network changes to consolidate our network, I had to move a whole bunch of VMs to a port-group in a different vSwitch but in the same VLAN without losing connectivity.
+Recently after we had a network change aimed to consolidate our uplinks, I had to move a whole bunch of VMs to a port-group in a different vSwitch but in the same VLAN without losing connectivity.

 In order to do that I created a port-group in the target vSwitch with a different name.

--Existing port-group "R-50" in vSwitch1
+- Existing port-group "R-50" in vSwitch1
--New port-group "V-50" in vSwitch0
+- New port-group "V-50" in vSwitch0

 ![change-vmportgroup.jpg]({{site.baseurl}}/img/change-vmportgroup.jpg)

-I checked that the new port-group was properly configured by placing a test VM on it and pinging the gateway.
+I checked that the new port-group was properly configured by placing a test VM in it and by pinging the gateway.
 Once I validated this step I proceeded to write a little script to do it en masse.

-To move the VMs from a folder:
+To move the VMs in a folder:

 ```Powershell